coder/coder/docs/templates/modules.md

 # Template inheritance

-In instances where you want to reuse code across different Coder templates, such as common scripts or resource definitions, we suggest using [Terraform Modules](https://developer.hashicorp.com/terraform/language/modules).
+To reuse code across different Coder templates, such as common scripts or resource definitions, we suggest using [Terraform Modules](https://developer.hashicorp.com/terraform/language/modules).

-These modules can be stored externally from Coder, like in a Git repository or a Terraform registry.
+You can store these modules externally from your Coder deployment, like in a git repository or a Terraform registry.
 This example shows how to reference a module in your template:

 ```hcl
 data "coder_workspace" "me" {}